 DECEMBER 20: SSE Arena, Wembley, London

-STEVE MARTIN: Because of the demand for tickets, we added this second show at the Arena, which is incredible really; add in the O2 and they could be playing up to 30,000 people at the two venues.
-Even after all these years, we’re still playing the same size of venues as always and haven’t had to down-size at all.
-And we’ve still got a few years ahead of us yet…
+STEVE MARTIN: I think it’s still incredible that, even after all these years, we’re still playing the same size of venues as always and haven’t had to down-size at all.
+And we’ve still got a few years ahead of us yet.

 LEE: It is incredible.
 When you start out, you think that what you’re doing will last a couple of years if you’re lucky.
 Then it hits 10 years…25 years… and before you know it, you’re celebrating your 40th anniversary.
 I mean, 40 years!
 The Great Train Robbers got less.
 It’s been phenomenal really.